invertase/react-native-firebase/docs/analytics/usage/index.md

 # Seeing Events in Firebase Console's DebugView

 When running on iOS in debug, events won't be logged by default.
-If you want to see events in DebugView in the Firebase Console when running debug builds, be sure to set the `-FIRAnalyticsDebugEnabled` flag:
+If you want to see events in DebugView in the Firebase Console when running debug builds, you'll need to [first set a flag](https://firebase.google.com/docs/analytics/debugview#ios+) when launching in debug.
+This flag used to be variously `-FIRAnalyticsDebugEnabled` and `-FIRDebugEnabled`, but please check the previous link.

-1. In Xcode, choose Product > Scheme > Edit scheme...
-1. Select Run from the left menu.
-1. Select the Arguments tab.
-1. In the Arguments Passed On Launch section, add `-FIRAnalyticsDebugEnabled` (including the dash).
+To always set the flag when running debug builds of your app, you can [edit your scheme in Xcode](https://stackoverflow.com/questions/5025256/how-do-you-specify-command-line-arguments-in-xcode-4) to always include the flag.